Mustaali256/spek/README.md

 Spek is an acoustic spectrum analyser written in C++.
 It uses FFmpeg libraries for audio decoding and wxWidgets for the GUI.

+### I have added a frequency reference for different audio file types in the About section of the software.

 # Guide to building on Windows
 ## 1.
 I will be using WSL.
 Clone this repo to ~/